LaQuay/AugmentedReality_SGI_MEI_UPC/README.md

 # AugmentedReality_SGI_MEI_UPC

-This project was made in ARToolkit 5.3.2, official release, but with a tweaked version of the Android-ARWrapper.mk, included in the extras folder.
+This project was made in ARToolkit 5.3.2, official release, but with some tweaked files:

+- Android-ARWrapper.mk, included in the extras folder.

 ### How to compile ARToolkit